Irrelevant Vertices for the Planar Disjoint Paths Problem: Irrelevant vertices in graphs of large treewidth

+By Lemma~\ref{DiscTheorem1}, ${\cal Q}^*$ is convex, therefore one of the endpoints of the non-extremal segment $Y'$ is $y$ and thus is in $R$ as well.
+This means that $y$ is the endpoint of one out-segment which again contradicts the fact that $y\in R$.
+This completes the proof of Claim~1.

-Let $J^-$ be the graph obtained from $J$ by removing all hairs and notice that $J^-$ is a biconnected outeplanar graph.
+Let $J^-$ be the graph obtained from $J$ by removing all hairs and notice that $J^-$ is a biconnected outerplanar graph.
 Let $S$ be the set of vertices of $J^{-}$ that have degree $4$.
-Notice that, because ${\cal Q}$ is touch-free $|S|$ is equal to the number of vertices of $J$ that have degree $4$ minus the number of bouncing terminals.
+Notice that, because ${\cal Q}^*$ is touch-free, $|S|$ is equal to the number of vertices of $J$ that have degree $4$ minus the number of bouncing terminals.
 Therefore,

 Notice that if we remove from $J^{-}$ all the edges of $C_{r}^*,$ the resulting graph is a forest $\Psi$ whose connected components are paths.
+Observe that none of these paths is a trivial path because ${\cal Q}^*$ is {touch-free}.
 We denote by $\kappa(\Psi)$ the number of connected components of $\Psi$.
 Let $F$ be the set of faces of $J^-$ that are different from $D_{r}^*$. $F$ is partitioned into the faces that are caves, namely $F_{1}$ and the non-cave faces, namely $F_{0}.$ By the Claim 1, $|F_1|\leq |T_{1}|.$

-To complete the proof it is enough to show that
+To complete the proof, it is enough to show that

 Indeed the truth of~\eqref{thsisosnge} along with~\eqref{tlllokkd}, would imply that $\rho$ is at most $|T_{2}|+|S|\leq |T_{2}|+|T_{1}|-2\leq |T|-2=2k-2.$

 We now return to the proof of~\eqref{thsisosnge}.
 For this, we need two more claims.